nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Listing all events: `list_events`

-Displays all events stored in FumbleLog
+Displays all events stored in FumbleLog.

+- Events are sorted by date and time, with the earliest event at the top of the list.
+- You should see a list of all events under the Events column.

 Format: `list_events`

-Expected output when a command succeeds:
-* Input: `list_events`
-* Output: `Listed all events`
-* You should see a list of all events under the Events column.

 [Scroll back to Table of Contents](#table-of-contents)